 - Pricing: If you’re looking for an online whiteboard and don’t have much of a budget to spend, the good news is that there are loads of free online whiteboards.
 However, if you’re about to take part in a collaboration-heavy project with lots of team members involved, you may want to pay a little bit extra for advanced features.

-Verdict: Why Miro Really is The Best Whiteboard
+Verdict: Why Miro Really Is The Best Whiteboard

-On top of this, advanced features like a built-in timer, voting, and optional anonymity mean that it can be appropriately used to facilitate a wide range of interactive sessions, from content ideation meetings to feedback forums, and provide resources other employees can watch again.
+On top of this, advanced features like a built-in timer, voting, and optional anonymity mean that it can be appropriately used to facilitate a wide range of interactive sessions, from content ideation meetings to feedback forums, and provide resources that other employees can watch again.

-However, some people – namely teachers – might not need all these business-focused features for their remote interactive discussions with their pupils, so will prefer an education-focused online whiteboard like Explain Everything.
+However, some people – namely teachers – might not need all these business-focused features for their remote interactive discussions with their pupils, so they will prefer an education-focused online whiteboard like Explain Everything.